h2oai/nitro/README.md

     )
 ```

-### Textbox - Basic textbox
+### Textbox - Basic

 `box()` without any arguments creates a textbox.
-The return value is the text entered into the textbox.
+The return value is the text entered into the box.

 ```py